drakkan/sftpgo/README.md

         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
         - `http_notification_url`, a valid URL.
 Leave empty to disable.
     - `external_auth_program`, string.
 Absolute path to an external program to use for users authentication.
 See the "External Authentication" paragraph for more details.
     - `external_auth_scope`, integer.
-0 means all supported authetication scopes (passwords and public keys).
+0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
-2 means public keys only
+2 means public keys only.
+4 means key keyboard interactive only.
+The flags can be combined, for example 6 means public keys and keyboard interactive
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"